karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 If the value in the "name" parameter is in-bailwick, and hence requires that the relevant address enties are also created in the zone, at least one of either the "ipv4" or "ipv6" parameters MUST be specified.

-The value of the "ipv4" parameter, if present, MUST be a valid IPv4 address, compliant with {{RFC1035}} Section 3.4.1.
+The value of the "ipv4" parameter, if present, MUST be a valid IPv4 address, compliant with "Domain Names - Implementation and Specification" ({{RFC1035}}) Section 3.4.1.

-The value of the "ipv6" parameter, if present, MUST be a valid IPv6 address, compliant with {{RFC3596}} Section 2.1 and SHOULD use the representation from {{RFC5952}} Section 4.
+The value of the "ipv6" parameter, if present, MUST be a valid IPv6 address, compliant with "DNS Extensions to Support IP Version 6" ({{RFC3596}}) Section 2.1 and SHOULD use the representation defined in "A Recommendation for IPv6 Address Text Representation ({{RFC5952}}) Section 4.

 An ns property record that contains an in-bailiwick name, but does not contain at least one address parameter constitutes a broken catalog zone.